 If you obtained a general-season any legal weapon buck permit, you may use any legal weapon to take one buck deer in the hunting unit listed on your permit.
-You may also choose to use a crossbow, a draw lock or a muzzleloader with a magnifying scope during the rifle hunt.
+You may also choose to use a crossbow, a draw lock or a muzzleloader.